 Institutional commitment to the implementation of ECVET, and to the increased recognition of learning outcomes achieved beyond the home organisation or institution, is a fundamental starting point, ensuring support from senior level managers and department heads and, wherever possible, embedding this into the strategic priorities of the organisation.
 Such strategic development can, in some cases, require the additional participation of education and training ministries and/or national qualifications authorities.
 Beyond this, there may also be a need to consider the involvement of one or more different actors from within or beyond your own organisation or institution.

 Core Actors and Activities

-From a design perspective, it is important to involve those individuals with responsibility for developing, or identifying, units of learning outcomes best-suited to the planned mobility experience (for example, teachers, trainers, human resources staff, international development officers, qualifications authorities): for these actors, activities might involve agreeing on units of learning outcomes, linking the planned mobility phase to existing education, training or course provision, and the possible attribution of credit.
+From a design perspective, it is important to involve those individuals with responsibility for developing, or identifying, units of learning outcomes best-suited to the planned mobility experience (for example, teachers, trainers, human resources staff, international development officers, qualifications authorities): for these actors, activities might involve agreeing on units of learning outcomes, linking the planned programme of (short or long-duration) mobility to existing education, training or course provision, and the possible attribution of credit.